CityofEdmonton/IFTTT-Edmonton/README.md

 ### Running it locally
 1. Install your dependencies by running `npm install`.
 1. Run `docker-compose up` to start Redis.
-1. Run `npm run start` to run the API on port 3000.
+1. Run `npm run start` to run the API on port 5000.
+1. Set the IFTTT_SERVICE_KEY environment variable

+**Mac OS**

+Run `export IFTTT_SERVICE_KEY=myservicekey`

+Note that you must include the value `myservicekey` for the key IFTTT-Service-Key in the header of requests made to the service, even in local development.

 ### Debugging
 We recommend using VS Code's autoattach functionality.

+### Adding new controllers
+A rolling log object is injected into each controller.
+Access it using `req.cache`.
+See the exposed functions [here](src/cache/change-writer.js).
+Each controller should add new objects at `${route}/${uniqueId}`.
+Beware sharing keys between different routes, as IFTTT has a strict 1 route per trigger rule.